Obligations of EU Exporters

 (c) articles containing substances listed in Part 2 or 3 of Annex I in unreacted form or mixtures containing such substances in a concentration that triggers labelling obligations under CLP irrespective of the presence of any other substances;

-exported in the previous calendar year using ePIC (Article 10 report).
+exported in the previous calendar year using ePIC (Article 10 report) regardless of the intended use of the chemical.
 Please note that Article 10 reports are not required for Annex I substances, on their own or in mixtures, exported for R&D use below 10kg per calendar year.
 Please see the ePIC Industry User Manual for advice on completing this report.